louis-pvs/plaincraft/ideas/PB-scripts-first-lifecycle-rollout.md

 issue: 91
 acceptance:
   - [x] Storybook governance docs walk through the four lifecycle commands with SoT links
-  - [x] Playbook pages narrate intake → branch → PR → closeout with business framing
+  - [x] Playbook pages narrate intake -> branch -> PR -> closeout with business framing
-  - [x] Templates and README “Links” sections updated to the new governance docs
+  - [x] Templates and README "Links" sections updated to the new governance docs
   - [ ] Training packet drafted for Lane D and shared in the ADR thread
 ---